JuliaDynamics/Agents.jl/docs/src/boltzmann_example01.md

     # Then decrement the current agent's wealth and increment the neighbor's wealth.
     agent.wealth -= 1
     random_neighbor_agent.wealth += 1

+    # Now move the agent to a random node.
+    # If the agent weren't moved, agents would merely trade wealth
+    # amongst themselves on the same node.
+    neighboring_nodes = node_neighbors(agent, model)
+    move_agent!(agent, rand(neighboring_nodes), model)

   end
 end
 ```